jponko/HF-Clothesline-Antenna-and-Controller/README.md

 ![MotorControl](mc-back.jpg)

 Back of rotary encoder housing showing the encoder disk mounted to the drive pully with 20mm nylon standoffs.
+The white mark on the pully is there so I can count the revolutions per band.
 The pinch rollers are from an old VCR.
 The opening will get a plastic cover.

 ![MotorControl](mc-side.jpg)